 Form:

-Flucinar is available in ointment, cream, and gel forms, making it easier to choose based on the skin type — dry, irritated, or weeping.
+Flucinar is available in balm, cream, and gel forms, making it easier to choose based on the skin type — dry, irritated, or weeping.

-Synalar is more commonly available as ointment or cream only.
+Synalar is more commonly available as balm or cream only.

 -